pkhaisman/cafe-search/README.md

 # Cafes Near Me App

-Either manually input your location or use your devices' location to find cafes near you!
+Manually enter your location or use your devices' current location to find cafes near you!
 Results will be rendered both in list and map view.

 ## Live Version